mccright/rand-notes/endpoint-admin-notes.md

 ## Some Endpoint Admin Notes

+### Booting a PC from a USB drive
+Many PCs have a configuration screen to select the boot drive/media.
+It is often accessed by pressing a key while powering on the PC.
+See a nearby file for some [Vendor / Key combinations](https://github.com/mccright/rand-notes/blob/master/Boot-PC-from-a-USB-drive.md) in this repository.

 ### Backup with rsync
 rsync synchronizes sets of files.
 Backup to a local destination file system: